 - Some devices no longer support 32-bit apps, including any 32-bit apps currently available on Amazon Appstore.
 Customers attempting to download a 32-bit app on one of these devices will receive a notification alerting them that the app is not compatible with system requirements.

 To make your app available to customers using one of these devices, add 64-bit (arm64-v8a) support to your app and submit an update using the Amazon Developer Console.
 Do not remove support for 32-bit (armeabi-v7a) while building your app, as it may impact current Amazon device selection.

 - Q: I already offer apps on Amazon.
 How can I make my apps available in all countries?

-- You can specify which countries to sell your apps in via the Availability and Pricing tab for your app submission.
+- You can specify which countries to sell your apps in on the Target Your App screen during app submission.
 See Submitting Apps to the Amazon Appstore.

 - Q: What countries are eligible to shop for apps in the Amazon Appstore?

 - For a current list, see Countries & Territories Eligible to Shop for Apps.

 - Amazon uses the base list price that you set for your app in the Developer Console to calculate a list price in the currency of each marketplace.